Azure/azure-kusto-node/CONTRIBUTING.md

 ## Testing

 This project uses [mocha](https://mochajs.org/) for testing.
-You can tun UT by:
+In order to run UT execute:

 ```bash
 npm test